-This annex applies to The Organization and the certification body.
+This annex applies to The Organization

-All content in this annex will be made publicly available in the FSC Registry, unless the field is marked with a (\).
+All content in this annex will be made publicly available in the FSC Registry, unless the field is marked with a ().

 Reminder: If The Organization collects and transfers to FSC personal data of any third party, The Organization is required to collect informed written consent from such third party in accordance with all applicable data protection regulations and provide such written consent to FSC upon request.